acmsigsoft/EmpiricalStandards/docs/Replication.md

 <method>

-- [ ] improves on the original study in some way (e.g. design, analysis, statistical power)
+- [ ] improves on the original study in some way (e.g., design, analysis, statistical power)
 - for *families of replications*:
   - [ ] provides a brief summary of the previous studies and replications, including information about how the studies were related, conclusions drawn and current state of knowledge about the topic
   - [ ] places the results into the context of the entire family of studies